jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 ```

 (tagging-selecting-transforms)=
-### Tagging and selecting Transforms
+### Tagging and selecting transforms

 As mentioned [above](transform-tags), every `Transform` has an optional
 [`tag`](frankenfit.Transform.tag) parameter, which determines the
 [`name`](frankenfit.Transform.name) of the `Transform` instance.
 The purpose of `name`
 is to make it more convenient to identify and select individual `Transforms` when
 embedded in larger `Pipelines`.
 For example, revisiting the `combined_model` from the
-previous section, we might add a custom tag like `"price_regression"` to the
+previous sections, we might add a custom tag like `"price_regression"` to the
 `sk_learn()` Transform that performs the linear regression:

 ```{code-cell} ipython3